-The size of a water main is determined by the flow it has to carry in accordance with Departmental Instruction (DI) No. 1309 "Design Criteria".
+The size of a water main is determined by the flow it has to carry.
 Generally speaking, the pipeline should be of sufficient size such that the maximum flow velocity under peak flow for both pumping mains and distribution mains should be less than 3 m/s.
 In case of distribution mains installed with fire hydrants, the size of the water main may be governed by the flow to meet fire fighting purpose as required by the Fire Services Department.